-Horseback riding here on the ranch in September is an awesome experience.
+Horseback riding here at our private mountain base is an awesome experience in September.
 You’ll ride through old growth aspen stands and witness incredible scenery.
 And in typical Sage fashion, these are not your average nose-to-tail horseback rides.
-Being on a 6,000 acre private ranch means that we aren’t restricted to designated Forest Service trails.
+Being on a 6,000 acre private mountain means that we aren’t restricted to designated Forest Service trails.
 We can explore the entire place, and ride freely through this historic ranch that’s larger than the Vail ski area!

 Side-by-side rides are also a great way to see Colorado in September.
-These rides also take place on this expansive private ranch, where you’ll have incredible view of the entire Vail valley.
-In addition to the adjoining public land, we’ve got more than 20,000 acres of wild country to explore!
+These rides also take place on this expansive private mountain, where you’ll have incredible views of the entire Vail valley.
+In addition to the adjoining public land, we have more than 20,000 acres of wild country to explore!

 We would be remiss if we didn’t mention the incredible rafting opportunities here in Colorado in September.
-While high water season may have passed, there are still some fun and wonderfully scenic river trips to experience in September around Vail and Beaver Creek.
+River conditions are perfect on many of our favorite stretches of river.
+There are a number of fun and incredibly scenic river trips to experience in September around Vail and Beaver Creek.

 And finally, this is one of the best times of year to experience fly fishing in Colorado.
 In September, big brown trout begin moving in advance of their fall spawn.
 And rainbow and cutthroat trout take advantage of grasshoppers and big hatches of late summer insects as they prepare for the lean winter.

 If you find yourself in Vail or Beaver Creek this September, consider yourself one of the lucky ones!
-Because it’s between the peak summer and ski seasons, things are usually a little bit quieter.
+Not only is it one of the most beautiful months of the year in Colorado.
+But it’s also usually a little bit quieter after the peak summer season.
 Take advantage of it, and find some adventure!